animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > She told me at that hangout she had sex with the 50-something year old psychiatric ward janitor while hospitalized.
 I think she said he was her most recent boyfriend, that they got into a relationship afterwards that lasted some time, and she'd broken up with him.
 They probably have text conversations to confirm.
 >
 > Had she had an intimacy healing option, she  maybe wouldn’t have resorted to the janitor.
 And since she was being drugged with personality-disinhibiting benzos in that setting as well, the institution, through the captivity and drugging of her — not necessarily the janitor — committed a date-rape.
-And as I wrote before, subduing patients further isn’t an answer, if the goal is health.
+And as I wrote before, subduing patients further isn’t an answer.
 Meanwhile, intimacy healing, in the reality of touch starvation of human experience, is the most plausible treatment for so many psychological malaises that pharmaceutical drugs couldn’t hope to compare or help.
 >
 > Meanwhile, for me, of all the hospitalizations I had, the most traumatic was the geriatric unit one.
 >